google/applied-machine-learning-intensive/v2/04_classification/05_introduction_to_image_classification/slides.md

 ![center](res/pixels.jpg)

 <!--
 What makes image classification different from other forms of classification?
-One major difference are the features.
+One major difference is the features.
 When classifying an image, each pixel is a feature.
 How are these pixels represented?

 Image Details:
 * [pixels.jpg](https://pixabay.com/illustrations/square-background-color-mosaic-2724369/): Pixabay License